boldbi/bold-bi-docs/docs/faq/how-to-apply-widget-filters-using-both-initialrendering-and-ondemand-in-embedding.md

 1. Please [download](https://github.com/boldbi/samples/tree/master/Scenario%20Based%20Samples/Widget%20Filtering%20Sample) the ASP.NET Core sample for a better understanding of the widget filtering support.

-2. In the Bold BI Server, load the `Agent Activity Dashboard` from Sample Dashboards.
+2. In the Bold BI Server, load the `Agent Activity Dashboard` from the Sample Dashboards.

     ![LoadSampleDashboard](/static/assets/faq/images/load_sample_dashboard_inserver.png)

-3. By default, the `Agent Activity Dashboard` have one master widget(`Date`), for demonstration, we need to make the `Avg.
-Resolution Time by Event` as a master widget using [ActAsMasterWidget](/visualizing-data/visualization-widgets/bar-chart/#filter) property in widget settings.
-And also enabling [MultiSelect](/visualizing-data/visualization-widgets/list-box/#basic-settings) property in widget settings for filtering multiple values in a single widget.
+3. By default, the `Agent Activity Dashboard` has one master widget (`Date`).
+For demonstration purposes, we need to designate the `Avg.
+Resolution Time by Event` as a master widget by using the [ActAsMasterWidget](/visualizing-data/visualization-widgets/bar-chart/#filter) property in the widget settings.
+Additionally, we need to enable the [MultiSelect](/visualizing-data/visualization-widgets/list-box/#basic-settings) property in the widget settings to allow for filtering multiple values in a single widget.

 4. In the downloaded application, you can find the EmbedProperties class file in the Models folder.
-Provide your server details in the `EmbedProperties.cs`, where you should set the `Agent Activity Dashboard` path to the DashboardPath property as showcased in the below image.
+Provide your server details in the `EmbedProperties.cs` file, where you should set the `Agent Activity Dashboard` path to the DashboardPath property as shown in the image below.

     ![AddEmbedProperties](/static/assets/faq/images/embed_properties_widgetfilter.png)